 - 2 pounds 4 ounces firm ripe stone fruit of your choice, such as peaches, plums, or nectarines, cut into quarters or wedges

-- 2. Sterilize 3 or 4 pint jars (500 ml jars).
-For more information, check out the USDA’s Complete Guide to Home Canning.
+- Sterilize 3 or 4 pint jars (500 ml jars) in boiling water.

 ☞ TESTER TIP: Make certain you use very firm fruit—soft fruit will break down too quickly in the jar.

-- 6. Process in a hot water canner or a large pot for 15 minutes or according to the manufacturer’s instructions.
+- Process in a hot water canner or a large pot for 15 minutes or according to the manufacturer’s instructions.
+For more information on processing or home canning, check out the USDA’s Complete Guide to Home Canning.

 I had no idea what to expect with this pickled stone fruits recipe.
 I had only ever made pickled cucumbers.
 But as the description suggested serving these on a cheese board—and I never need much coercion to make a cheese board—I thought I would try this out.
 A whole new world of pickling and preserving has opened up for me with this recipe!